CodeFromAnywhere/openapi-chat-completion/claude.md

 # Universal chat completion landingpage for chat.actionschema.com

+✅ Created code-agent openaip and plugged it into search

+✅ Anthropic transformer to use claude 3.5 as a stream

 ✅ Create Test and confirm the `/chat/completions` endpoint of claude works.

 ✅ Make `anthropic/chat/completions` also work with tools!!!
 This is big.